Does the topic title “Throw the Baby Out With the Bath Water” still mean the same thing now that it did at the beginning? If not, why?

 It’s not necessarily the title or the meaning of it, but the definition of the baby itself as time goes on.

-Charles: And, Scott, your closing thoughts on this same question?
+Strategy: And, over to the product team, your closing thoughts on this same question?

 So it’s okay to reset and look at products, but I don’t know that you’re looking at things in the total, the way we would have been doing as recently as 5, 10 years ago.

-Charles: Great.
-Thanks, Scott.
-I want to thank you both, as I said, a minute or two ago for taking on these roles.
+Strategy: Great.
+Thanks.
+I want to thank both teams, as I said, a minute or two ago for taking on these roles.
 It’s a topic that’s challenging to kind of get your head around.
 But as we’ve said a number of times, it’s at the core of every discussion we’re having and not just with large lenders, but across the spectrum of the segments and the sizes of lenders out there.
 And I think this will only intensify.

 And so, I would encourage the lenders who were part of today or listening [our reading] to this post facto, to think about those questions on this topic and really push existing vendors, your internal IT crew, as well as other people that you’re out speaking to in the market about how you should be thinking about this, looking for their responses on it.